prodemmi/laravel-apiful/README.md

 # Introduction

-Sometimes you need to send your API responses legally.
+Sometimes you need to send your API responses with a special format.

 ```php
 public function index(Request $request)